decentdao/fractal-core-contracts/README.md

 ```shell
 npx hardhat node
 ```
+This will log the addresses the DAOFactory, DAO implementation contract, and AccessControl implementation contracts have been deployed to, which will need to be used in the next step.

 A hardhat task has been created for deploying a DAO which accepts all the necessary arguments.
 The DAOFactory address and DAOImplementation address deployed in the previous step should be passed as parameters when using this task.